Draconic-Inc/PI-Docs/ModDocs/draconicevolution/2.3.20/en_us/fusion_crafting_93212.md

 ######§nCrafting
 §o(Just sit back and enjoy the show!)§r
-There are 2 different crafting stages: Charging and Crafting
+There are 2 different crafting stages: Charging and Crafting.

 During the charging stage, all active injectors need power to charge.
 Once charging is complete, the crafting process starts.
 The crafting stage will run for a few seconds after which the result of the crafting will be deposited in the output slot of the core.